-HCC is a church of about 100 to 130 people and growing.
+HCC is a church of almost 100 people.
 We have a team of welcomers to help you to get to grips with the layout of the building and what happens when and where, and offer advice where needed.
-As well as that we delight in hearing people say time and time again what a welcoming, family, friendly church HCC is and trust that many people will say “Hi” and that friendships will grow.
+As well as that we delight in hearing people say time and time again what a welcoming family and friendly church HCC is and we trust that many people will say “Hi” as friendships grow.

 Do I have to sing the worship songs?